Cast Iron Dutch Oven: How to Bake Bread

 One of the key points is fire management:

-For baking bread, the cauldron's temperature must be high: between 200 and 250 °C.
+• For baking bread, the cauldron temperature must be high: around 240 °C.

-For daily cooking (stews, broths, porridges, etc.), it's the opposite: avoid flames.
+• For everyday cooking (stews, broths, porridges, etc.), it's the opposite: avoid flames.

-➤ Cook over a bed of gentle embers, around 90–95 °C, for slow, even cooking without burning.
+➤ Cook on a bed of gentle embers, around 90–95 °C, for slow, even cooking, without burning.
 No flames!

 Discover Approche Libre®